taishikato/audopilort/README.md

 ## Supabase Usage

 1. Supabase Auth - to handle user
-2. Supabase DB - to store project data
+2. Supabase DB - to store project data and cron job
 3. Supabase Edge Function - for users to fetch their articles data

 ### 🔨 Built With